pintusorn/AdaptiveTransitory/README.md

 **Steady Merge (No Disturbance):**
 In the steady merging scenario, where there is no disturbance, the type of preceding platoon does not significantly impact the joining platoon’s performance.
 All controllers can maintain their desired gaps and speeds effectively, as the system remains predictable.
 However, DMPC as a joiner tends to result in a slightly smaller average minimum gap and higher jerk.
 This is because DMPC, being predictive, sometimes fills the gap more aggressively to optimize merging, sacrificing some comfort for speed.
 In contrast, CACC, H-infinity, Consensus, and PID controllers offer smoother, more comfortable merging due to their reactive nature, prioritizing gentle responses.

+Example plots:
+PID and H-infinity in normal merging
 ![PID with H-infinity in normal merging Acceleration](utils/img/pid_hinf_none_Acceleration.png)
 ![PID with H-infinity in normal merging Speed](utils/img/pid_hinf_none_Speed.png)
 ![PID with H-infinity in normal merging Gap to leader](utils/img/pid_hinf_none_Gap.png)

 **Braking During Merging:**
 When a braking disturbance occurs during merging, the type of preceding controller starts to influence the outcome.
 If the leader uses Consensus or DMPC, the joiner typically maintains a closer gap, as these controllers adapt rapidly to changes, leading to tighter formations.
 When the preceding platoon uses CACC, merging takes longer but is more comfortable, since CACC’s conservative design ensures smooth, safe adjustments.
 In this scenario, DMPC as a joiner stands out for comfort, leveraging its predictive planning to anticipate and smoothly respond to braking, minimizing abrupt maneuvers and jerk.

+Example plot
+CACC and DMPC in merging with preceding platoon brake disturbance
 ![CACC with DMPC in brake merging Acceleration](utils/img/cacc_dmpc_brake_Gap.png)
 ![CACC with DMPC in brake merging Speed](utils/img/cacc_dmpc_brake_Speed.png)
 ![CACC with DMPC in brake merging Gap to leader](utils/img/cacc_dmpc_brake_Gap.png)